Coffee: Biology

 Several species of shrub of the genus Coffea produce the berries from which coffee is extracted.
-The two main species commercially cultivated are Coffea canephora (predominantly a form known as 'robusta') and C. arabica.
-C. arabica, the most highly regarded species, is native to the southwestern highlands of Ethiopia and the Boma Plateau in southeastern Sudan and Mount Marsabit in northern Kenya.
+The two main species commercially cultivated are C. canephora (predominantly a form known as 'robusta') and C. arabica.
+C. arabica, the most highly regarded species, is native to the southwestern highlands of Ethiopia, the Boma Plateau in southeastern Sudan, and Mount Marsabit in northern Kenya.
 C. canephora is native to western and central Subsaharan Africa, from Guinea to Uganda and southern Sudan.
 Less popular species are C. liberica, C. stenophylla, C. mauritiana, and C. racemosa.

-All coffee plants are classified in the large family Rubiaceae.
+All coffee plants are classified in the family Rubiaceae.
 They are evergreen shrubs or trees that may grow 5 m (15 ft) tall when unpruned.
 The leaves are dark green and glossy, usually 10–15 cm (4–6 in) long and 6 cm (2.4 in) wide, simple, entire, and opposite.
 Petioles of opposite leaves fuse at the base to form interpetiolar stipules, characteristic of Rubiaceae.
 The flowers are axillary, and clusters of fragrant white flowers bloom simultaneously.
 Gynoecium consists of an inferior ovary, also characteristic of Rubiaceae.
 The flowers are followed by oval berries of about 1.5 cm (0.6 in).
 When immature, they are green, and they ripen to yellow, then crimson, before turning black on drying.
 Each berry usually contains two seeds, but 5–10% of the berries have only one; these are called peaberries.
 Arabica berries ripen in six to eight months, while robusta takes nine to eleven months.

-Coffea arabica is predominantly self-pollinating, and as a result, the seedlings are generally uniform and vary little from their parents.
-In contrast, Coffea canephora, and C. liberica are self-incompatible and require outcrossing.
+C. arabica is predominantly self-pollinating, and as a result the seedlings are generally uniform and vary little from their parents.
+In contrast, C. canephora and C. liberica are self-incompatible and require outcrossing.
 This means that useful forms and hybrids must be propagated vegetatively.
 Cuttings, grafting, and budding are the usual methods of vegetative propagation.
 On the other hand, there is great scope for experimentation in search of potential new strains.